Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 4. Inconsistent Batch Weight

-In a batch system, inaccurate load cells may create variation from one batch to another.
-One batch may be binder-rich, while another may be dry or poorly graded.
+In a batch system, inaccurate load cells may create variation from one batch to another — one batch may be binder-rich, while another may be dry or poorly graded.
+This affects paving uniformity and makes site compaction harder to control.
+Understanding asphalt batch mix plant operation and components helps plant owners identify where these errors typically occur.

 5. Rejected Mix and Rework